CrevsDaak/7c-galileo/readme.txt

 NOT USABLE BY:
   Wizzzzzzzzzzzards

-All items are found in the Firewine Ruins.
+There is an Enchanted Buckler and a Throwing Dagger in the Firewine Ruins.
+Get moving and go look for that stuff, don't be lazy.

 -----------------------
 VI.
 Tips